‘Every step was a battle!’

 If I hadn’t gone to Cleveland Clinic, I wouldn’t be here.

 During my recovery, I kept telling myself: “Just put one foot in front of the other.
 You know you can do it.”
-With the help of a foot specialist, it took me two years to feel okay.
+It took me two years to feel okay.

 I also battled my insurance, which refused to pay.
 Turned out they had the wrong code.